MetteHejberg/Lang_assignment3/README.md

 The script furthermore creates a visualization of the network of characters within the novel.
 The visual element is an important part of understanding networks.
 To do this, I also used ```networkx``` and saved the figure in ```out``` with ```matplotlib.pyplot```

-Get the data from here:
+Ross Deans Kristensen-McLachlan will provide the data

 ## 3. Usage ```network_analysis.py```
 To run the code you should: